 89>97>01>13>20>27>49 [work in process // UNDER CONSTRUCTION]

 Ongoing performance project featuring chosen objects interwoven with both short and durational actions

-During WHAT REMAINS, Chicago [February 2020] – a live installment was produced with elements of THE PACK OF TING project above
+During WHAT REMAINS.
+Chicago [February 2020] – a live installment was produced with elements of THE PACK OF TING, the project above.

 CONNECTION > EUROPE.
-Santiago, Chile / Curitiba and other partners in Rio de Janeiro and Sao Paulo, Brasil [produced by PERFOLINK, Chile]
+Santiago, Chile / and other partners in Curitiba, Buenos Aires, Rio de Janeiro and Sao Paulo, Brasil [produced by PERFOLINK, Chile]